Monitor and manage Java workloads with Zulu Flight Recorder and Zulu Mission Control

 zmc7.0.0-EA-macosx_x64/Zulu\ Mission\ Control.app/Contents/MacOS/zmc

 On Windows, zmc.exe will use the default JVM installation configured in the registry.
-Zulu Mission Control must be launched from a full JDK to be able to detect local JVM instances automatically.
-If this is a JRE, you will see the warning below:
+You must launch Zulu Mission Control from a full JDK so you can detect local JVM instances automatically.
+If you use a JRE, you will see the following warning:

 To change the JVM used by Mission Control, follow these steps:

 Open the zmc.ini configuration file, located in the same directory as zmc.exe.

 -vmargs, add two lines: